As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 But you can address that by buying good rechargeable batteries that can be charged up to a thousand times.

 One big advantage of using AA batteries is availability.
 Let’s say you’re on a business try and you by chance forget to bring your rechargeable batteries.
-You can easily go to a 7-11 and buy them there.
+You can quickly go to a 7-11 and buy them there.

 2. Manual or battery operated

 There are two types of nose and ear trimmers – manual and battery powered.
-The former requires to hands to use, one hand to hold the device in place and a second hand to twist a lever underneath to spin the blade.
+The former requires to hands to use, one to hold the device in place and a second hand to twist a lever underneath to spin the blade.

 Electric trimmers only require one hand to use which is more convenient.